Different uses for voting

 In elections, a free rider does not waste his vote on a candidate who is certain to win, even if that is his first choice.
 He takes a free ride on other voters as they use their strength to elect that candidate and he gives his vote to help a marginal candidate.

-A free-rider amendment attaches an unpopular motion to a popular or essential bill.
+A free-rider amendment attaches an unrelated (and often unpopular) motion to a popular or essential bill.
 It takes a free ride on the votes for the main bill.

 |140||Political Reform Terms|